beyzaD/food-app/readme.md

 # FoodApp Sample App

 A .NET Core Api and Angular UI implemented as Cloud Native App with Azure DevOps deployment and step by step [Installation Scripts](/az-cli/)

+This app is used and will be extended in the following classes: ngDev, ngAdv, AZ-400, AZ-204 and MS-600